Chapter 15.600

 g.
 Any sign mounted to the facade of a freestanding canopy structure or the facade of a porte-cochere extending more than six (6) feet from a building shall not exceed thirty (30) inches in height.

 h.
 Window signs shall be considered building-mounted signs for the purposes of this section, and shall be counted as part of the aggregate sign surface area allowed.
-Window signs shall not be mounted between three (3) feet and seven (7) feet of floor level on any floor of a building, unless such signage does not obstruct visibility through the window.
+Window signs shall not be mounted between three (3) feet and seven (7) feet of floor level on any floor of a building, unless such signage does not obstruct visibility through the majority of the window.

 i.
 Decorative lighting including neon and other accent lighting, and lighted canopy or wall panels, shall be considered a building-mounted sign for the purposes of this section, and shall be counted as part of the aggregate sign surface area allowed.
+The width of any decorative lighting strip or accent shall be considered to extend six (6) inches beyond the limits of the actual strip or accent.
+(Ord.
+24-1008 § 6; Ord.
+15-1018 § 1)

 15.600.050 Single-Family Residential Zone Classification Signs